vagabondHustler/subsearch/README.md

 ### How to use:

-1. Run `python main.py` to add the context-menu.
+1. Run `main.py` to add the context-menu.

    1. You will be prompted to run as admin, necessary to save the new keys to the registry.
    2. You will be asked to proived the language you want the subtitles to be in.